Gallery October 24, 2024 Carlota Gamboa

 Entitled After My Death / A Mutable Decision (2021), Allegra is seen attempting to explore the liminal space of reconstructing oneself after total destruction.
 By dancing in the available shafts of sunlight that enter an empty studio, the artist culminates the movement practice in the embodiment of grief expressions.

-Allegra has also collaborated with local Houston musicians for a live soundscape piece that will be featured at the entrance and exit of the Blaffer.
-Transforming the museum’s stairwell into a percussion studio, Allegra aims to weave multiple senses together in order to embody the unseen forces of healing.
+Allegra has also collaborated with local Houston musicians for a live soundscape piece that will be later featured at the entrance and exit of KADIST San Francisco.
+Transforming the Blaffer’s stairwell into a percussion studio, Allegra aims to weave multiple senses together in order to embody the unseen forces of healing.

 Buenos Aires-based artist Eduardo Navarro also embraces healing in his animationBreathspace (2020).
 Projected onto the side of KADIST and visible to the public from the sidewalk outside, a breathing head is seen expanding and contracting.
 Paired with the soundbite of the artist's own focused breathing, a viewer is invited into the emotional space and conceptualization of the show before even physically entering.